blacksmithping-star/FutureMailTo/README.md

 3. Hit send.

 Your email time-travels silently until its moment arrives.

+## 🤝 Contributing
+To contribute:
+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make changes and commit (`git commit -m "Added a new feature"`)
+4. Push to your fork and create a Pull Request

 ## Setup
 To get started with the project, follow these steps: